cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 NOTE This is WIP.

 NOTE This protocol has not undergone significant security analysis.
-This is planned for [PAPER].

 The etymology of the term `prio3` is that it descends from the original Prio construction [CGB17], which was deployed in Firefox's origin telemetry project